 - The first two focus on gathering and analyzing data

-- The last two steps focus on deciding what to do and executing on your decision.
+- The last two steps focus on deciding what to do and executing on your decision

 - In a competitive scenario, whoever is able to complete the four steps quickest wins.

-Digging deeper though, I started to understand that he was not only providing steps that can help us solve problems, but was also suggesting that most of us may not identify important problems until its too late.
+Digging deeper though, I started to understand that he was not only providing steps that can help us solve problems, but was also suggesting that most of us may not identify important problems until it’s too late.

 The deeper I went into the philosophy behind OODA the more I started to appreciate its value;

 - The four steps model how survival works across species and environments.
 I’m taking about Darwinian evolution and concepts like survival of the fittest.
-The organism or society that wins is usually the one best able to understand and appropriately orient themselves relative to environmental conditions.
+The organism or society that wins is usually the one best able to understand and appropriately orient themselves relative to environmental conditions

 - Everything around us changes all the time, sometimes this happens fast enough for us to perceive it, allowing us time to react.
-At other times change happens so gradually, that we may fail to realize deliberate and novel action is needed if we want to continue to survive or thrive (think Frog in slowly boiling water) This is why isolation tends to be fatal for individuals, groups and civilizations.
+At other times change happens so gradually that we may fail to realize deliberate and novel action is required if we want to continue to survive or thrive (think Frog in slowly boiling water) This is why isolation tends to be fatal for individuals, groups and civilizations.
 The drawbacks of isolation manifest slowly.
-Over time, without an adequate connection to our immediate and extended environment, we lack the information needed as the basis for strategic change.
+Over time, without an adequate connection to our immediate and extended environment, we lack the information needed for the basis for strategic change.
 Under these conditions even a highly successful strategy must ultimately fail in a changing environment.
 (Kodak’s demise is one example of this, the fall of the USSR may be another)